 David's work has been recognized by California Lawyer magazine as a 2013 California Lawyer Attorney of the Year, and by the SPJ Northern California as the recipient of its 2007 James Madison Freedom of information Award for Legal Counsel.
 He was also awarded The Hon.
 Ira A. Brown Adjunct Faculty Award by USF Law School in 2012.

-Matthew Guariglia is a policy analyst working on issues of surveillance and privacy at the local, state, and federal level.
+Matthew Guariglia is a policy analyst working on issues of surveillance and policing at the local, state, and federal level.
 He received a PhD in history at the University of Connecticut where his research focused on the intersection of race, immigration, U.S. imperialism, and policing in New York City.
-He is a frequent contributor to the Freedom of Information-centered outlet Muckrock and his bylines have also appeared in the Washington Post and Motherboard.
-Matthew will be a visiting scholar in the department of history at UC Berkeley and serves as an editor of "Disciplining the City," a series on the history of urban policing and incarceration at the Urban History Association's blog The Metropole.
+He is the co-editor of The Essential Kerner Commission Report (Liveright, 2021) and his bylines have appeared in NBC News, the Washington Post, Slate, Motherboard, and the Freedom of Information-centered outlet Muckrock.
+Matthew is an affiliated scholar at University of California, Hastings-School of Law and serves as an editor of "Disciplining the City," a series on the history of urban policing and incarceration at the Urban History Association's blog The Metropole.
 (Photo by Zack Garlitos)

 Prior to working at EFF, Jacob was on Twitter's anti-spam and security teams.
 On the security team, he implemented HTTPS-by-default with forward secrecy, key pinning, HSTS, and CSP.
 On anti-spam, he deployed new machine-learned models to detect and block spam in realtime.
 Before Twitter, he worked at Google, variously on the maps, transit, and shopping teams.